-Philosophy

-Offered by the Department of Humanities and Social Sciences.
-See Humanities and Social Sciences course list for faculty.
+Philosophy: Offered by the Department of Humanities.
+See Humanities course list for faculty.

-Phil 300 - Law, Ethics, and Social Justice (3-0-3)
+Phil 300 - Philosophy of Law and Social Justice (3-0-3)

-Prerequisites: HSS 101, HSS 202 or their equivalents; two from HSS 211, HSS 212, HSS 213 or their equivalents.
-Integrates developments in law, ethics, and social responsibilities to resolve contemporary social problems.
-Exploration of the issues includes analysis of U.S. Supreme Court decisions and international law.
+Prerequisites: HSS 101, HSS 202 or their equivalents; two from HSS 211, HSS 212, Hist 213 or their equivalents.
+Introduction to philosophical issues concerning law, using lectures and case studies.
+Topics covered will include: the interpretation of legal texts; the foundation of moral obligation to obey the law; the nature of rights; and the function of punishment